sjunepark/ai-development-system/knowledge_manager_instructions.md

 │   ├── raw_resources/       # User's reference materials (YOUR INBOX)
 │   │   └── *.pdf, *.docx    # Documents, PDFs, etc.
 │   │
-│   ├── memory_bank/         # Windsurf's domain (you can read/write)
+│   ├── memory_bank/         # Development Agent's domain (you can read/write)
-│   │   ├── context_routing.md    # Your primary tool to guide Windsurf
+│   │   ├── context_routing.md    # Your primary tool to guide Development Agent
 │   │   └── [other files]    # Update only when necessary
 │   │
 │   └── knowledge_base/      # Your primary domain